Privacy Policy

 • Vehicle information, such as make and model and registration number used to carry out and record the completion of installation or repair works as instructed by you or our clients’ on your behalf.

-• For your security, we’ll also keep an encrypted record of your login password if using one of our online services.
+• For your security, we'll also keep an encrypted record of your login credentials if you use one of our online services or portals.

 • Details of your interactions with us through our contact centres, via our sales team, online or by using one of our services.
 For example, we collect notes from our conversations with you, details of activities in relation to sales process, details of any complaints or comments you make, survey responses, details of orders you’ve placed, items viewed or added to your basket (if using our online ordering), web pages you visit and how and when you contact us.